 Abdominal Pain Or Cramps During Pregnancy

-Aches and pains in your stomach and pelvis during pregnancy can be scary!
+Aches and pains in your stomach and pelvis during pregnancy?
 Find out what they could mean.

 Aches and pains happen during pregnancy, but when you’re getting them in your belly, you might start wondering if something’s wrong with your baby.
-The good news is: Baby’s probably just fine.
+The good news?
+Baby’s probably just fine.

-Lower abdominal cramping is just one of those things that happen (yep — another one) when a baby is growing in your belly.
-The most likely explanation?
+The probable cause?
 Round ligament pain.
-See, your uterus is getting bigger every day (so is baby!), and the muscles and ligaments supporting it are stretching out to accommodate the changes.
+Your uterus is getting bigger every day, and the muscles and ligaments supporting it are stretching out to accommodate the changes.
 That stretching can bring a bit of pain, especially when you change positions, cough or are particularly active.
-These mild aches and jabs are normal and (sorry!) may persist as your uterus continues to grow.
+These mild aches and jabs are normal and may persist as your uterus continues to grow.

 You don’t need to worry unless the pain is severe, constant or accompanied by bleeding or other unusual signs.
 If you have any of these symptoms, call your doctor right away.

-What should I do to treat my abdominal pain during pregnancy?
+What should I do to treat my cramps?

 If it’s round ligament pain, to get some relief, scale back your physical activity and avoid cramp-inducing positions.
 Also try a warm bath, or simply stretch out and kick up your heels—resting comfortably should ease the pain.
-If it’s some other condition, your doc will point you in the right direction.
+If it’s some other condition, your doctor will point you in the right direction.

 Like what you're reading?
 For more, like us on Facebook!